Exotic C*-algebras of geometric groups: Characterizations of positive linear functionals

 \begin{cor} If $G$ is a nonamenable locally compact group satisfying the conditions of Theorem \ref{thm:RD}, then the canonical quotient

 is not injective for $2\leq p'<p\leq \infty$. \end{cor}

 The proof of the preceding Corollary is similar to that of Corollary \ref{cor:KS-distinct} and is omitted.

-\begin{example} If $G$ is either a noncommutative free group on finitely many generators or is a finitely generated coxeter group, then $G$ has the rapid decay property (see \cite{Haag} and \cite{CR}) and the standard length function is conditionally negative definite.
+\begin{example} If $G$ is either a noncommutative free group on finitely many generators or is an finitely generated infinite Coxeter group, then $G$ has the rapid decay property (see \cite{Haag} and \cite{CR}) and the standard length function is conditionally negative definite.
 In particular, the positive definite functions on $C^*_{L^p}(G)$ are characterized by Theorem \ref{thm:RD} and the canonical quotient map

-is not injective for $2\leq p'<p\leq \infty.$ \end{example}
+is not injective for $2\leq p'<p\leq \infty$. \end{example}

-\begin{rem} Let $G$ be a locally compact group acting properly and cocompactly by isometries on a geodesic metric space $(X,d)$.
-Further, suppose $G$ has the rapid decay property and there exists $x_0\in X$ so that $\mc L:G\to [0,\infty)$ defined by $\mc L(s)=d(sx_0,x_0)$ is conditionally negative definite.
-It follows from Lemma \ref{lem:integrable} that $G$ has the rapid decay property with respect to $\mc L$ and by Corollary \ref{cor:action} we know $\phi_{t,\mc L}\in \bigcup_{1\leq p< \infty} L^p(G)$ for every $t\in (0,\infty)$.
-Hence, $(G,\mc L)$ satisfies the hypothesis of Theorem \ref{thm:RD} and Corollary \ref{cor:RD-distinct}. \end{rem}
+\begin{rem} Let $G$ be a locally compact group acting {by isometries on a metric space $(X,d)$}.
+Further, suppose $G$ has the rapid decay property and there exists $x_0\in X$ so that $\mc L:G\to [0,\infty)$ defined by is conditionally negative definite on $G$ and { $\mc L$ is equivalent to some word length function $\mc L_V$ associated to a compact, symmetric generating neighbourhood $V$ of $e\in G$.
+Then it follows from the discussion in Section \ref{S:Groups with RD} and Lemma \ref{lem:integrable} that $(G,\mc L)$ has the rapid decay property and $\phi_{t,\mc L}\in \bigcup_{1\leq p< \infty} L^p(G)$ for every $t\in (0,\infty)$.
+Hence $(G,\mc L)$ satisfies the hypothesis of Theorem \ref{thm:RD} and, if $G$ is also nonamenable, it also satisfies the hypothesis of Corollary \ref{cor:RD-distinct}. } \end{rem}